 The problems of the industry 1.0 CMMS are that they are often heavy to parameter, difficult to use, don’t feature a user-friendly interface and are not able to perform any valuable analysis based on the stored data.
 This is also the reason why this type of CMMS is seen as a burden by the employees and thus very difficult to implement.

 6. The Industry 4.0 CMMS

-The ultimate tool for a most efficient maintenance management is the industry 4.0 CMMS offering a user-friendly and highly intuitive design and all necessary features to facilitate your interventions.
+The ultimate tool for a most efficient maintenance management is the industry 4.0 asset management software offering a user-friendly and highly intuitive design and all necessary features to facilitate your interventions.
 The main objective of such a solution is to bring added value to the company’s maintenance program.
-Obviously, this type of CMMS can be easily adopted and comes with an application that looks a lot like the ones from our everyday lives.
+Obviously, this type of asset management software can be easily adopted and comes with an application that looks a lot like the ones from our everyday lives.
 Solutions as Mobility Work use data from sensors connected to machines to trigger tasks automatically and allow you to exchange information within the maintenance community.

 Mobility Work is a simple and easy to use SaaS powerful maintenance tool.
 Smart and next-gen, the solution is versatile and evolves within the organization by covering all ongoing maintenance needs and allowing you to go even further.
 Mobility Work offers you an entire community platform connecting you to maintenance professionals, service providers and machine and consumable manufacturers.